-As your city councilmember, I’ve fought tirelessly over the last five years to represent working people and help bring your voices into Seattle City Hall.
+As your city councilmember, I’ve fought tirelessly over the last six years to represent working people and help bring your voices into Seattle City Hall.
 Together we’ve built powerful movements and won historic victories!

 I’m proud to have helped lead the way in making Seattle the first major city to pass a $15 minimum wage, through a powerful coalition with labor unions, 15 Now, Socialist Alternative, community organizations, and grassroots activists.
 As your City Councilmember and a rank-and-file member of the American Federation of Teachers Local 1789, I've stood in solidarity with union bus drivers, paramedics, maintenance workers, and educators when they've gone on strike.
 Our council office has worked alongside movements to win millions of dollars for affordable housing, passed a series of landmark renters’ rights victories, replaced Columbus Day with Indigenous People’s Day, stopped the “Stepping Forward” public housing attack which would have raised rents by 400%, passed crucial funding for LGBTQ services, protected the Showbox, and won many more gains for working people and oppressed communities in Seattle and District 3.